A guesthouse by any other name

 If the word brings to mind boutique hotels in Southern Europe with spectacular views?
 Great.
 If it conjures up a driftwood-and-salt seaside property with a maze of corridors and rickety staircases?
 Also great.
 And if it makes you think of Victorian-era common lodging houses… well, we can pretty much guarantee you’ll be pleasantly surprised.
 Each of these images is less about a real place and more about the kind of experience you imagine yourself having there, after all.
 And while none of them actually describes a Mason & Fifth building, the feeling of possibility, adventure, or escapism that these images conjure up does ring true.

 “We are taking what a guesthouse is at the core – a welcoming space for people to stay in on flexible terms – and creating a space that feels like home, our home,” Ben says.
-“In doing so, we are creating a new type of accommodation that hasn’t existed before – a home and a home-away-from-home experience, whether you stay with us for a night or for years.”
+“In doing so, we are creating a new type of accommodation that hasn’t existed before – a home and a home-away-from-home experience, whether you stay with us for a night or choose to settle in for longer.”

 While some guests make a whistle-stop visit as part of a longer travelling adventure, proclaiming to feel ‘right at home’ for the night, others become regulars returning time and again, treating Mason & Fifth buildings as their ‘second home’ in London.
 And for others, it actually is their permanent home, either for a long while or just a little while.
 The word we use to describe the spaces where these experiences happen matters far less than the way it makes people feel, of course.
 But that being said, if a guesthouse is a place where you can both drop in for a sense of community for a night, and also find a more permanent sense of belonging, then the prevailing feeling seems to be that ‘guesthouse’ is exactly the right word.